matomo-org/developer-documentation/docs/Hooks.md

 _Defined in [Piwik/FrontController](https://github.com/piwik/piwik/blob/master/core/FrontController.php) in line [150](https://github.com/piwik/piwik/blob/master/core/FrontController.php#L150)_

 This event is similar to the `Request.dispatch.end` hook.
-It distinguishes the possibility to subscribe only to the end of a specific controller call instead of all controller calls.
-You can use it for example to modify the response of a single controller.
+It distinguishes the possibility to subscribe only to the end of a specific controller method instead of all controller methods.
+You can use it for example to modify the response of a single controller method.

 Callback Signature:
 <pre><code>function(&amp;$result, $parameters)</code></pre>